For my latest book, ‘Seeing Science – The Art of Making the Invisible Visible’, follow this link to the MIT Press page.

 Hi, welcome to my website.
 I’m a science writer based in England, author of more than forty books.
-My recent books include ’Seeing Science – Making the Invisible Visible’, ‘The Atom: A Virtual Tour‘ and ‘Water: A Visual and Scientific History’, both published by The MIT Press; ‘The Diary of Curious Cuthbert’, published by Explaining Science Publishing; ‘Home Lab’, published by Dorling Kindersley, (called ‘Maker Lab‘ in the USA, and published by DK in association with the Smithsonian Institution); ‘The Cell – a Visual Tour of the Building Block of Life‘ (published by Ivy Press and Chicago University Press); ‘The Elements – The New Guide to the Building Blocks of the Universe’, published by Carlton Books; and ‘Real Lives: John Snow‘, a biography of the Victorian doctor and scientist published by Bloomsbury.
+My recent books include ’Seeing Science – Making the Invisible Visible’, ‘The Atom: A Virtual Tour‘ and ‘Water: A Visual and Scientific History’, all published by The MIT Press; ‘The Diary of Curious Cuthbert’, published by Explaining Science Publishing; ‘Home Lab’, published by Dorling Kindersley, (called ‘Maker Lab‘ in the USA, and published by DK in association with the Smithsonian Institution); ‘The Cell – a Visual Tour of the Building Block of Life‘ (published by Ivy Press and Chicago University Press); ‘The Elements – The New Guide to the Building Blocks of the Universe’, published by Carlton Books; and ‘Real Lives: John Snow‘, a biography of the Victorian doctor and scientist published by Bloomsbury.

 I studied physics at Imperial College, London, then trained as a science and maths teacher.
 After that, I worked at London’s Science Museum in the Education Unit – and in the museum’s flagship interactive gallery, Launchpad.

 I left the museum in 1991 to write science and technology books and to write and perform science shows in museums, libraries and schools.
 I’ve been doing that ever since.
 I have also written for encyclopaedias, magazines, museum exhibitions, promotional leaflets and websites.
 If you would like to commission me to write something, please get in touch.
 In addition to my writing, I also act as scientific consultant for books, encyclopaedias and television programmes (and even a play, once).